-National Polar Bear Day, also known as International Polar Bear Day is observed on February 27th.
-It is a day to learn more about the polar bear and conservation efforts where the polar bear is concerned.
+National Polar Bear Day, also known as International Polar Bear Day. focuses efforts on February 27th to learn more about the polar bear and conservation efforts where the polar bear is concerned.

 Polar bears can reach a height of 9 ft tall and a weight of 1400 pounds.
 They have large front paws, which are slightly webbed, that are used to paddle as they swim.
 As they are powerful swimmers, some polar bears have been seen swimming hundreds of miles from land.
 However, some of the distance may have been covered by floating on sheets of ice.

 The polar bears have a warming layer of fat which is covered by their thick coat of insulating fur which helps them live in the colder environments.